c19witness/uk-covid19-inquiry/2023-11-29_module-2/2_Mr_Sajid_Javid.rst

 **Mr Sajid Javid**: Yeah.

-**Counsel Inquiry**: "Are we going to encourage people to wear masks?
+**Counsel Inquiry**: "Are we going to encourage people to wear :outline:`masks`?
 Are we going to continue with this bollocks?
 It says he wants everyone back at work.
 We can't have the bollocks of consulting with employees and trade unions.
 They all need to come back to work, all the malingering, work-shy people."

 And then goes on to ask or say: